balzamas/pms_trainer/README.md

 # PMS trainer
 Property manager system trainer

 Generates random scenarios to train your staff.
+Focus is solely on creating new bookings/changing existing bookings.

 Creates log files for controlling in the folder /tasks/.